-In sports betting a Moneyline bet is a wager on which team will win a game.
-While offered as the primary wagering option for hockey and baseball, for basketball and football moneylines are an alternative to the point spread.
-To give an example, take an NBA game of Boston Celtics -5.5 / Memphis Grizzlies +5.5.
+In sports betting, a Moneyline bet is a wager on which team will win a game.
+While offered as the primary wagering option for hockey and baseball, for basketball and football, moneylines are an alternative to the point spread.
+As an example, take an NBA game of Boston Celtics -5.5 / Memphis Grizzlies +5.5.
 In addition to the point spread, the alternative moneyline is Celtics -240 / Grizzlies +210.

-Underdogs - In the opening example the Grizzlies are +5.5 point underdogs.
-When betting them on the point spread, your wager is successful if they either win the game or lose the game by 1-5 points.
-If you'd rather bet they win the game outright you can bet the moneyline at +210.
+Underdogs - In the opening example, the Grizzlies are +5.5 point underdogs.
+When betting on the point spread, your wager is successful if they either win or lose the game by 1-5 points.
+If you'd rather bet they win the game outright, you can bet the moneyline at +210.
 The +210 means win $210 for every $100 staked.
-Again a trick here is to change the +210 to a decimal 2.10.
+Again, a trick here is to change the +210 to a decimal 2.10.
 To calculate your payout, take any stake and multiply it by 2.10.
-So, if you risk $450 on Grizzlies +210, this is $450*2.1=$945 and therefore your bet is Risk $450 to win $945.
+So, if you risk $450 on Grizzlies +210, this is $450*2.1=$945, and therefore your bet is risk $450 to win $945.

 Moneyline Betting Strategy

-All moneylines have what's referred to as an implied probability, which is just a fancy term defined as how often a wager needs to win to average breakeven.
-In the case of Celtics -240, we calculate implied probability using the formula risk/return = implied probability, where return is how much a winning bet would pay (stake + win).
-So -240 is risk $240 to win $100, the return is $240 stake + $100 win = $340 return.
-So our formula works out as: $240 stake / $340 return = 0.7059 and therefore the implied probability is 70.59%.
+All moneylines have what is referred to as an implied probability, just a fancy term pertaining to how often a wager needs to win to average breakeven.
+In the case of Celtics -240, we calculate implied probability using the formula risk/return = implied probability, where the return is how much a winning bet would pay (stake + win).
+So, -240 is risk $240 to win $100, the return is $240 stake + $100 win = $340 return.
+Our formula works out as: $240 stake / $340 return = 0.7059, and therefore the implied probability is 70.59%.
 This means we should only wager Celtics -240 if we feel they have a greater than 70.59% chance of winning.

 How to Remove Vig